WINTER IN ST. MORITZ AND ENGADINE VALLEY – TRAVEL GUIDE

 Oh wow!
 As a full disclaimer, I visited here at the end of October (and again in summer) and not in winter.
 It was not all covered in snow but was already pretty amazing, and I heard it is even more amazing in the winter season.

-It is also a free ride paradise for winter sports enthusiasts.
+It is also a free-ride paradise for winter sports enthusiasts.
 From the Diavolezza Mountain station, 10 kilometers of marked but unprepared terrain take you all the way to the sun terrace of the Morteratsch Hotel.

 Perfect for intermediate skiers and snowboarders.

-• HOW TO GET THERE: Diavolezza is located a bit further from St. Moritz, and yet, is so worth it.
+- HOW TO GET THERE: Diavolezza is located a bit further from St. Moritz, and yet, is so worth it.
 Take a local train to Tirano and get out at Bernina Diavolezza (about 45 minutes).
 You will pass the Morteratsch Glacier and enjoy some amazing window views along the way.

 BOBSLEDDING

 You will find annual national and international bobsled championships, but the run also hosts skeleton and toboggan championships at the national, and even international, levels.
-Since the end of the 1930s, the Olympia Bob Run offers guest rides.
+Since the end of the 1930s, the Olympia Bob Run has offered guest rides.
 You will be safely nestled between the pilot and brakeman and get to experience the thrilling ride.
 With a speed of up to 135 km/h, it will take about 75 seconds to get to the finish.

 WINTER WALKS IN ST. MORITZ – LAKE ST. MORITZ AND LAKE SILSER